ligurio/swebok-v3/6_software_configuration_management.md

 - Legacy: how will projects use (or not) the new tools?
 - Financing: who will pay for the tools’ acquisition, maintenance, training, and customization?
-- Scope: how will the new tools be deployed— for instance, through the entire organization or only on specific projects?
+- Scope: how will the new tools be deployed - for instance, through the entire organization or only on specific projects?
 - Ownership: who is responsible for the introduction of new tools?
 - Future: what is the plan for the tools’ use in the future?